 feminine of frocio, derogatory term for gay men.+

 fag hag.
 Heterosexual woman who likes to surround himself with gay people, to share her interests, and sometimes falls in love with them.

 Related: Omosorella, Amichecca.+

-typical expression of Rome and Lazio to insult gays, although its use is widespread throughout Italy.
-Its origin, despite the efforts of many specialists is unclear, since lies in the scope of the Roman dialect slang, which leaves no written documents.
+A typical expression of Rome and Lazio to insult gays, although its use is widespread throughout Italy.
+Its origin, despite the efforts of many specialists, is unclear, since lies in the scope of the Roman dialect slang, which leaves no written documents.
 The spread of the term in Italy came after World War II due to neorealist movies and novels.
 In any case, different explanations focus on several issues common to other expressions worldwide and more specific.

-Foreign Men: in most countries homosexuality, at one time or another has been seen as a vice come from abroad.
-In the case of Italy they suffered attacks of German mercenaries, jokes against the Frenchmen who occupied Rome and the papal Swiss Guard, men from neighboring countries, France, Switzerland and Germany, socially gifted of the worst habits and ways of being as homosexual behavior.
+- Foreign Men: in most countries homosexuality, at one time or another, has been seen as a vice come from abroad.
+In the case of Italy, they suffered attacks of German mercenaries, jokes against the Frenchmen who occupied Rome and the papal Swiss Guard, men from neighboring countries, France, Switzerland, and Germany, socially gifted of the worst habits and ways of being as homosexual behavior.
 Frocio sometime was used to call foreigners.

-Despicable man or small man: from the Frocio expression, or its variations, it would be used to call foreigners, could also be used to name the despicable man in general, and thus by extension, used for homosexual men.
-Also keep in mind its relationship with the Latin word flaccus, meaning loose, flabby, soft, etc.
+- Despicable man or small man: from the Frocio expression, or its variations, it would be used to call foreigners, could also be used to name the despicable man in general, and thus by extension, used for homosexual men.
+Also, keep in mind its relationship with the Latin word Flaccus, meaning loose, flabby, soft, etc.

 typical of Sicily is an insult to bottom gay men.
 With the etymology of this word is re-connect the youth with bottom gay, as in the case of the word “Bardassa”.
 Some suggest the etymology from the Arabic word (c)Arús, meaning young, fiancee, kid, and “Bardassa” itself as a lively boy or dissolute.